fpgaemu/fpgaemu/docs/emulation.rst

   An entire room-scale Cadence Tigris emulator [9]_

-Hardware emulation is achieved through a number of steps.
+Hardware emulation is achieved through a few steps.
 First, the design is created from **HDL** code, also known as a hardware description language.
-Similar to traditional programming languages like C or Python, an HDL like Verilog or VHDL instantiates the FPGA's physical hardware using digital code.
+Like traditional programming languages like C or Python, an HDL like Verilog or VHDL instantiates the FPGA's physical hardware using digital code.
 HDLs execute instructions in parallel, while software languages operate in sequential order.
 Designs are then **synthesized**, wherein the human-understandable code is converted in a **netlist** of connected